Here are 18 important tips to prevent teacher burnout!

 17. Set personal teaching goals

 When we create new goals each semester, or each year, we can provide exciting challenges for ourselves.
 Perhaps it’s a major work we want to tackle.
-Maybe it’s getting our choir to learn a piece using solfeggio without us ever touching the piano.
+Maybe it’s getting our choir to learn a piece using solfege without us ever touching the piano.
 Maybe it’s teaching a gospel song completely by rote.
 Setting personal/professional goals will keep us motivated.
+As a result of developing this skill, we will be able to find motivation in mundane rehearsal situations.

 18. Redefine our teaching philosophy

 Every successful company has a mission statement.
-We must continually redefine or recommit to what our underlying philosophy is.
+As a result, we must continually redefine or recommit to what our underlying philosophy is.
 Every decision we make must be related to that philosophy.
 By staying aligned with both our professional AND personal goals, we will make smart, effective, and healthy decisions that will keep us from burning out!